KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - Contextualizes moral action within the layers of the Emanation Tree
 - Decouples **intention** from **effect** while honoring consequence
 - Refines karmic mapping by distinguishing volitional engagement
 - Integrates seamlessly into the ontological geometry of Zenetism

-The quadrant may yet **unfold into mythic mirrors**,
+The quadrant may yet **unfold into mythic, living reflections**,
 where Skotos and Archeus mark the poles of moral gravity.
 Its karmic field could trace the soul’s motion across lifetimes and universes —
 not as prophecy,
 but as **possibility** already seeded in the structure.

 ⚫♾⌬

 ---

-### Note on Moral Quadrants as Living Structure
+#### Note on Moral Quadrants as Living Structure

 This quadrant model is part of a **living metaphysical framework**.
 As with all Zenetist principles, it will continue to evolve